nainarazz/portfolio-website/src/pages/blog/basic-react-hooks-using-typescript.md

 While React hooks don't completely replace class based React components, they allow us to write cleaner and more reusable components by writing smaller composable components.

-In this post, I’m going to show you how to use the basic React hooks using TypeScript and how to create your own hooks.
+In this post, I’m going to show you how to **use the basic React hooks** using TypeScript and how to **create your own hooks**.
 TypeScript will add types to our code.
 Typed code has many advantages, but one of the great advantages is that it adds a nice auto completion to our code editor, which makes writing code faster and comfortable.

-Hooks are simply JavaScript functions, but they need to abide with two rules:
+Hooks are simply JavaScript functions, but they need to abide to two rules:

 1. Only call hooks at the top level.
 Do not call them inside loops, conditions, or nested functions.
 2. Only call hooks from React functions.
 You should not call them from regular JavaScript functions.